simpleinjector/Documentation/source/extensibility.rst

 The **ExpressionBuilding** event gets called just after the registration's expression has been created that new up a new instance of that type, but before any lifestyle caching has been applied.
 This event can for instance be used for :ref:`Context based injection <Context-Based-Injection>`.

 The **ExpressionBuilt** event gets called after the lifestyle caching has been applied.
 After lifestyle caching is applied much of the information that was available about the creation of that registration during the time **ExpressionBuilding** was called, is gone.
-While **ExpressionBuilding** is especially suited for changing the relationship between the resolved type and its dependencies, **ExpressionBuilt** is especially useful for applying decorators or :ref:`applying interceptors <Interception>`.
+While **ExpressionBuilding** is especially suited for changing the relationship between the resolved type and its dependencies, **ExpressionBuilt** is especially useful for applying decorators or :ref:`applying interceptors <interception-using-dynamic-proxies>`.

-Note that Simple Injector has built-in support for :ref:`applying decorators <Decorators>` using the `RegisterDecorator <https://simpleinjector.org/ReferenceLibrary/?topic=html/Overload_SimpleInjector_Extensions_DecoratorExtensions_RegisterDecorator.htm>`_ extension methods.
+Note that Simple Injector has built-in support for :ref:`applying decorators <Decoration>` using the `RegisterDecorator <https://simpleinjector.org/ReferenceLibrary/?topic=html/Overload_SimpleInjector_Extensions_DecoratorExtensions_RegisterDecorator.htm>`_ extension methods.
 These methods internally use the **ExpressionBuilt** event.

 .. _Building-Up-External-Instances: